Study MBA in Australia Without Work Experience in 2026

 1. University of Adelaide

 The 2-year MBA (International) program at the University of Adelaide is ideal for graduates looking to specialise in areas like Marketing, Finance, Wine Business, Project Management, and International Trade.
-The program emphasises building practical skills and leadership capabilities for early-career professionals.
+The program focuses on helping early-career professionals develop useful skills and leadership abilities.

 • Mode: On-campus / blended